SeaSat (also called SeaSat-A or SeaSat-1)

-The Seasat mission was controlled from the real-time mission operations facility located at NASA/GSFC.
+The Seasat mission was controlled by the real-time mission operations facility located at NASA/GSFC.
 Spacecraft data were received and recorded by the tracking stations of STDN (Spaceflight Tracking Data Network) and transmitted to GSFC.
-There, data were sorted, merged, time tagged, and recorded on magnetic tape, which were then shipped to the IDPS (Instrument Data Processing System ) at JPL.
-SeaSat's five onboard sensor data were individually managed by the following centers:
+There, data were sorted, merged, time-tagged, and recorded on magnetic tape, which was then shipped to the IDPS (Instrument Data Processing System ) at JPL.
+SeaSat's five onboard sensor data were individually managed by the following centres:

 • ALT (Radar Altimeter): Wallops Flight Center, VA

 • SMMR (Scanning Multichannel Microwave Radiometer) and SAR: JPL

 • SASS (SeaSat-A Scatterometer System): LaRC (Langley Research Center)